pauloborges-hub/assistly-app/README.md

 - **Tailwind CSS for Styling:** Employs Tailwind CSS, allowing for rapid and consistent UI development with utility-first CSS classes.

 - **TypeScript Support:** The inclusion of TypeScript enhances code quality and maintainability by providing static type checking.

-## 🏁 Conclusion
-This repository serves as a comprehensive example of building a modern web application with Next.js, integrating advanced tools like GraphQL and StepZen, and utilizing Tailwind CSS for efficient styling.